SenorPyro/RuTorrent-Installer-Buster/README.md

 ## Changelog
 Description | Version | State
 --- | --- | ---
+New bug where dependency for libgcc-8-dev fails on install | v1.1.1 | release
 Added code for raspbian, stress tested for all systems | v1.1 | release Initial working release for armbian and debian | v1.0 | beta